peterjc/thapbi-pict/docs/worked_example/prepare.rst

 For this sample data, happily neither of the negative controls have any ITS1 present above the default threshold, so this would have no effect.

-For the THAPBI project we now run each 96-well PCR plate with multiple negative controls.
+For the THAPBI Phyto-Threats project we now run each 96-well PCR plate with multiple negative controls.
 Rather than a simple blank, these include a known mixture of synthetic sequences of the same length, same nucelotide composition, and also same di-nucleotide composition as real *Phytophthora* ITS1.
 This means we might have say 90 biological samples which should contain ITS1 but not the synthetics controls, and 6 negative controls which should contain synthetic controls but not ITS1.

-We then run ``thapbi_pict prepare-reads`` separately for each plate, where any ITS1 contamination in the synthetic controls is used to set a plate specific minimum abundance.
+We therefore run ``thapbi_pict prepare-reads`` separately for each plate, where any ITS1 contamination in the synthetic controls is used to set a plate specific minimum abundance.
 This means we cannot run ``thapbi_pict pipeline`` on multiple plates at once (although we could run it on each plate, we generally want to produce reports over multiple plates).